Ayiwoma/Data-Visualization-and-Dashboards-with-Tableau-/README.md

 1. Data Preparation

-   Imported the dataset into Tableau, which includes the name of the airbnb, the property type, room type, beds, price and other relevant data.
+   This involved getting the dataset, converting to a data source supported by Tableau, imported the dataset into Tableau, which includes the name of the airbnb, the property type, room type, beds, price and other relevant data.

 2. Data exploration